 Not sure what kind of language your target audience uses?
 Add that to the research you do before you produce a video.

-The last offender on your way to video success is length.
+The last offender blocking your path to a successful video is length.

 The ideal video length for selling videos is 60-90 seconds and 8 minutes or less for informative videos.
 If you can’t fit your message into those timeframes, make two videos.